-DC is the Development Charge, which cannot be less than zero.
+IC is the infrastructure charge, which cannot be less than zero.

-DD is the development demand represented by the demand unit (i.e. a number/quantity of lots, dwellings, GFA and/or impervious area).
+DD is the development demand represented by the demand unit (i.e. a number/quantity of lots, dwellings, GFA or impervious area).

-DCR is the applicable Development Charge Rate.
+Development Charge Rate is the applicable Development Charge Rate